Chickenfoot (album)

 Chickenfoot is the debut studio album by the American hard rock band of the same name, released on June 5, 2009 in Europe and the US.
 The first pressing of the album was packaged with exclusive "heat sensitive" artwork that revealed an image when touched or exposed to heat above 84 degrees Fahrenheit.

 On March 20, 2009, the band released two songs, "Soap on a Rope" and "Down the Drain" on their official website.
 The band's first single, "Oh Yeah", was released to radio stations nationwide, as well as on their official website, on April 13, 2009.

 On October 7, 2009, the official Chickenfoot website revealed that the album had been certified Gold.

 A deluxe edition with a DVD was released in the UK on October 26, 2009 and the US, exclusively at Best Buy stores, on November 1, 2009.

 On October 16, 2012 the album was re-released as a double disc with 5 bonus tracks on the second disc.
-The release was due to the original label going out of business and the album being discontinued.
+The reissue was in reaction to the album.
+Sing discontinued after the original record company went out of business.